 - Fancy clothes or shoes.

-If you think we are missing any important information, please leave your comment below.
+Please let us know if we are missing any vital information.
 Your opinion is very important to us!